 About me

-I recently completed my Ph.D. at the Quebec Artificial Intelligence Institute (Mila) under the guidance of Professor Laurent Charlin.
-My academic journey has been marked by collaborations with globally renowned institutions, including DeepMind, where I worked within the Continual Learning team led by Marc’Aurelio Ranzato, Amazon in Alex Smola’s team, and now at ServiveNow as a visiting researcher.
-I also had the privilege of contributing to ElementAI before its integration with ServiceNow.
+Previously, I completed my Ph.D. at the Quebec Artificial Intelligence Institute (Mila) under Professor Laurent Charlin.
+During my doctoral studies, I collaborated with DeepMind’s Continual Learning team led by Marc’Aurelio Ranzato, Amazon’s team under Alex Smola, and ElementAI prior to its integration with ServiceNow.

 News